astropenguin/homebrew-radex/README.md

 $ brew install radex
 ```

+As a dependency, `gcc` (for using `gfortran`) will be also installed.

 ### Clone this repository

-Or you can build and install yourself.
+Or you can build and install by yourself.
 In this case, user must prepare `gfortran` before installation.

 ```shell